Mantaro/MantaroBot/src/main/resources/assets/languages/README.md

 # To have in mind
-If you can't DM Kodehawa, add him as a friend.
-Please ping him in Mantaro Hub before adding, so he knows who you are.
+If you can't DM Kodehawa, add them as a friend.
+Please ping them in Mantaro Hub before adding, so he knows who you are.

 Thank you.